hsf-training/hsf-training-reana-webpage/_episodes/07-higgstotautau-parallel.md

 ## HiggsToTauTau merging

-Gather time!
+Time to gather!
 How do we merge scattered results?

 ```yaml
 - name: merge